 Recommendation

 Processor i5 processor or better, such as i7 or i9

-RAM 4GB or more
+RAM 4GB or more, such as 8 or 16GB

-Hard disk space 1GB for product and all optional Libraries
+Hard disk space d disk space 1GB for product and library content

 Operating System Windows 10 or 11

 Graphics Better than 1024x768

 Mouse Wheel Mouse

-\ MAC O/S or Linux are not supported.
+MAC O/S or Linux are not supported.
 All supported operating systems are supported in both 32 and 64-bit formats.
 Please visit our web site for the latest news on supported operating systems www.numberone.com/lifecycle.asp